-Figure 5 a shows the AA of a calibration cell with an SO_2 CD of 1.77×10^{18} molec cm-2.
+Figure 5a shows the AA of a calibration cell with an SO2 CD of 1.8×10^{18} molec cm-2 (720 ppmm).
 The image was created by applying Eq.
 (3) to images taken in the background geometry with the calibration cell covering the entire field-of-view.
-As the viewing direction does not change, no normalisation (Eq.
-17) is necessary, i.e., $c_A = c_B = 1$.
-Two features can be seen in Fig. 5 a: first, a clear increase in signal with increasing distance from the centre of the image can be observed.
-We see an increase in AA of up to 85% between the centre, where AA is lowest, and the corners of the detector, where the AA is highest.
+As the viewing direction does not change, and the calibration cell measurements are performed within 5 min, no normalisation (Eq.
+17) is necessary, i.e. $c_A = c_B = 1$.
+Two features can be seen in Fig. 5a: first, a clear increase in signal with increasing distance from the centre of the image can be observed.
+We see an increase in AA of up to 85 % between the centre, where AA is lowest, and the corners of the detector, where the AA is highest.

-The second feature that can be seen in Fig. 5a is a (slightly off-centre) ring like structure (arrows) in the middle of the AA image of the calibration cell.
+The second feature that can be seen in Fig. 5a is a (slightly off-centre) ring-like structure (arrows) in the middle of the AA image of the calibration cell.
 This feature can be attributed to reflections on the windows of the calibration cell (Sect.
 4.4).

-Figure 5b shows an AA image that was created by fitting two-dimensional 2nd order polynomials to the variation of intensity of the calibration cell raw images, without AMTD considering the area affected by the reflection features.
-These polynomial fits were then used to create AA images without reflection structures.
-Camera images used in the comparison with IDOAS and for the SO2 fluxes are corrected for higher sensitivity towards the edges of the image by applying a correction matrix created from AA images created in this manner.
+Figure 5b shows an AA image that was created by fitting two-dimensional 2nd order polynomials to the variation of intensity of the calibration cell optical densities τ_A and τ_B , without considering the area affected by the reflection